izavits/transformer-chatbot/README.md

 automatically.
 The model comes pre-trained using the `ALARM_SET` dataset in order to quickly start using it and do some discussions with the chatbot.

-If you have the application installed on your local system, then some basic commands are proivided:
+If you have the application installed on your local system, then some basic commands are provided:

 - Run the pre-trained model: